-Personnel expenses decreased by 2.8 percentage points of revenue before fuel surcharge partially attributable to the wage subsidy from the Canadian Emergency Wage Subsidy of \$40.4 million and the temporary reduction of headcount in response to the pandemic.
+Personnel expenses decreased by 2.8 percentage points of revenue before fuel surcharge primarily due to the Canadian Emergency Wage Subsidy of \$22.4 million.

-Other operating expenses, which are primarily composed of costs related to office and terminal rent, taxes, heating, telecommunications, maintenance and security and other general administrative expenses, remained comparable to the same period last year, increasing by 0.1 percentage points of revenue before fuel surcharge.
+Other operating expenses, which are primarily composed of costs related to office and terminal rent, taxes, heating, telecommunications, maintenance and security and other general administrative expenses, remained comparable to the same period last year, increasing by 0.6 percentage points of revenue before fuel surcharge.